Ultimate Costa Rica itinerary for 7 days

 Jaco Beach Costa Rica © Shutterstock

-Once thing is for sure, Costa Rica isn't cheap.
-The exact costs depend on how and with who you travel.
+One thing is for sure, Costa Rica isn't cheap.
+The exact costs depend on how and with who you travel and your travel itinerary.
 A young couple backpacking will probably spend less than a family of four with younger kids.

 As an average, we'll take a mid-range traveler budget, meaning a more comfortable trip, including a combination of adventure activities and staying in nice, cozy places.